tusharsadhwani/slay-the-jokers/README.md

 ## Step 5: Install `uv` (Python Package Manager)

 - Open the `SlayTheJokers` folder and double-click `install_uv.bat`.
-This will install [`uv`](https://docs.astral.sh/uv/), which is needed to run Python for uploading the game's data.
+This will install [`uv`](https://docs.astral.sh/uv/), which is required to run Python for uploading the game's data.
-- A black command window will open, and you'll see colorful loading bars gradually filling up as uv installs.
+- A black command window will open, and you'll see colorful loading bars gradually filling up as `uv` installs.
-- Once it's done, you should see `uv.exe` and `uvx.exe` appear in the SlayTheJokers folder.
+- Once the installation is complete, the window will close automatically, and you should see `uv.exe` and `uvx.exe` appear in the SlayTheJokers folder.

 *Why?* `uv` is a lightweight Python package manager that allows the mod to run scripts for uploading the game's data.
 Python is a programming language commonly used for tasks like automation and sending data to servers.

 ## Step 6: Add Your Credential File

 - Launch Balatro again.
-The black window will show a message similar to "no credentials".
+The black window (that opened alongside with the game) will show a message similar to `Credential file not found`.

 - Close the game.